mathewrtaylor/introduction-to-ai/Instruction/Prompt Engineering/Prompt Strategy & Optimization.md

 ## 🧪 Try It Yourself

-Write a context-framed prompt for this task:
+Write a context-framed prompt for this task:<br>
 "Create a report on employee engagement survey results."

 ## 📚 Suggested Reading